JonathanReeve/course-computational-literary-analysis-readings/content/syllabus.md

 ---
-title: Syllabus
+title: "Introduction to Computational Literary Analysis, Summer 2020"
 author: Jonathan Reeve
 date: 2020-07-06
 ---

-# Introduction to Computational Literary Analysis, Summer 2020

-If you're not reading this on the course website, you should be: https://icla2020.jonreeve.com

 ## Course Details

+If you're not reading this on the course website, you could be: https://icla2020.jonreeve.com.

   - DIGHUM 150C: Digital Humanties and Text and Language Analysis
   - Summer Session D, 2020 (6 July – 14 August).
 Fully online this year.